 - Lack of rental accommodation.

-- Lack of adequate public transport.
+- Lack of adequate public transport

 - Lack of childcare placements.

+- Access to Driver Training.

-- Skills shortages in health care and social assistance sector. - High levels of underemployment and casualisation in some sectors. - The locally available workforce is relatively small.
+- Skills shortages. - High levels of underemployment and casualisation in some sectors. - The locally available workforce is relatively small.

 Local jobs and skills priorities and strategies in the region